14all-agency/shopify-llms-txt-directory/https-sunnyseaglassjewelry-com.md

   - [22 inch](https://sunnyseaglassjewelry.com/products/mothers-day-gift-opal-necklace-aqua-blue-opal-necklace-wire-wrapped-opal-tree-of-life-necklace-october-birthstone-necklace-lab-created?variant=42904379818065)
     Availability: Available
     Price: $84.95 USD
-- [White Opal Pendant Necklace, STERLING SILVER  Opal Necklace, October Birthstone Necklace, Opal Tree of Life Necklace](https://sunnyseaglassjewelry.com/products/opal-pendant-fast-ready-ship-in-1-to-2-days-sterling-silver-white-opal-necklace-october-birthstone-necklace-opal-tree-of-life-necklace): This beautiful teardrop-shaped high quality lab created white opal pendant is skillfully wire wrapped in .925 sterling silver, with a hammered and forged finish that adds durability and highlights its intricate design.
-Our premium synthetic opal radiates a captivating spectrum of iridescent colors, distinct from typical opal-like plastics.
-Measuring 1.8 inches long and 1 inch wide, the pendant hangs on an 18-inch sterling silver cable chain with a 2-inch extension.
-Each Tree of Life necklace is handcrafted, symbolizing life, wisdom, and protection.
-Delivered in a gift box, this meaningful piece is perfect for any special occasion.
-Matching earrings are also available.
+- [White Opal Pendant Necklace, STERLING SILVER  Opal Necklace, October Birthstone Necklace, Opal Tree of Life Necklace](https://sunnyseaglassjewelry.com/products/opal-pendant-fast-ready-ship-in-1-to-2-days-sterling-silver-white-opal-necklace-october-birthstone-necklace-opal-tree-of-life-necklace): High quality lab created white opal necklace, hand wire wrapped with ‘925 sterling silver wire.
+It does come with sterling silver chain.
+A great gift for October birthstone ladies.
+Indulge in the beauty of this handmade opal jewelry piece, featuring a high quality lab created opal necklace with a stunning tree of life wire wrap design.
+The sterling silver chain offers a secure 18 inch length with a 2 inch extension, making it perfect for everyday wear.
+Fast shipping in 1-2 days! *The tree of life pendant measures 1-7/8 inch x 7/8 inch wide. *ABOUT SIMULATED OPAL: “Opal" originates from the Latin word “Opalus” It is called opal the “Queen of Gems” because it encompasses the colors of all the other gems.
+Opal symbolizes hope and purity.
+It is a gift granted by the heaven in bolts of lightning and unfolds the “Nature’s fireworks” before one’s eyes.
+Simulated /Synthetic opal has similar properties as that of natural opal.
+This opal has a beautiful rainbow like prismatic effect which revealed the beauty of Precious Opal.
+Sterling silver necklace featuring a luminous white opal Tree of Life pendant.
+This meaningful symbol represents growth, balance, and interconnectedness.
+October's birthstone, opal is believed to enhance creativity and emotional clarity.
+A beautiful reminder of your connection to nature and personal strength.
-  Updated: 2025-10-24T16:36:16Z
+  Updated: 2025-11-01T22:53:10Z
   Vendor: My Store
   Product Type: Wire wrapped necklace
   Availability: Available